MassCEC / Workforce / Funding / Heat Pump and HVAC Training

 Frequently Asked Questions

-1. Could we partner with the vocational/technical high school to provide HVAC training?
+1. May we partner with a vocational/technical high school to provide HVAC training?

-We encourage partnerships and to utilize resources in your region.
+Yes, we encourage partnerships and using resources in your region.

 2. Can we apply for a planning grant under this solicitation?